-The general rule is that you should signal whenever it would help another road user, including pedestrians, to understand your intentions.
-Unfortunately, too many instructors seem to be hung up on trying to find reasons not to indicate just to show how clever they are, and they lose sight of everything else.
+The general rule is that you should signal whenever it would help another road user, including cyclists and pedestrians, to understand your intentions.
+However, some instructors seem to be hung up on trying to find reasons not to indicate just to show how clever they are, and they lose sight of everything else.

 Using a simple example.
 When you are moving off from the side of the road or pulling over you should check your mirrors/blind spots and decide if a signal is needed.
 Although a PDI who was doing their Part 2 test would probably pick up a fault if they signalled when no one was there, learners on their driving tests almost certainly wouldn’t as long as they had checked their mirrors first.
 At the other extreme, not signalling to move off/pull over when someone is behind you is almost a guaranteed serious or dangerous fault.

-When it comes to turning left or right at junctions, though, the confusion really takes hold.
-Neither The Essential Skills (TES, for normal drivers) nor Roadcraft (which was written specifically for police drivers, also available from Amazon, above) state explicitly that you must signal for every junction, but neither state explicitly that you might not need to, either.
-So what many ADIs do is attempt to apply the guidance given for moving off/pulling over to turning at junctions solely on the basis that the indicators are involved.
-As a result they usually end up teaching incorrect or inappropriate things.
+When it comes to turning left or right at junctions, though, this is where the confusion really takes hold.
+Neither The Essential Skills (TES, for normal drivers) nor Roadcraft (which was written specifically for police drivers, also available from Amazon, above) state explicitly that you must signal for every junction, but neither do they state explicitly that you might not need to.
+Consequently, ADIs attempt to apply the guidance given for moving off/pulling over directly to turning at junctions.
+The result is that they end up teaching incorrect or inappropriate things.
 Let’s consider some examples to try and understand what should be taught.